-Since gestational surrogacy is a big investment in time and money there are quite a few things to consider before starting the process.
-One of the first things you need to consider when starting to build your family through gestational surrogacy is who are you going to have assist you and who is going to have the biological connection to your child.
-You are going to need eggs and a surrogate to carry the fetus to term but do they need to be the same person?
+Gestational surrogacy is a big investment in time and money.
+So, there are quite a few things you need to consider before starting the process.
+One of the first things to do when planning to build your family through gestational surrogacy is to decide who will you have assist you and who is going to have the biological connection to your child.
+You are going to need eggs and a surrogate to carry the fetus to term.
+But, do they need to be the same person?

-When surrogacy first started they often were but that limits your options and can make the process take longer because you need to find a surrogate who has the physical characteristics you are looking for.
-With gestational surrogacy, the eggs are provided by an egg donor you select and the gestational surrogate carries the child, who is genetically unrelated to her, to term.
+When surrogacy first started the egg donor and the surrogate often were the same person.
+However, that limits your options and process can take longer because you need to find a surrogate who has the physical characteristics you are looking for.
+With gestational surrogacy, the eggs are provided by an egg donor you select.
+Whereas, the gestational surrogate carries the child, who is genetically unrelated to her, to term.
 Egg donors are young, under 29, and a lot of surrogates are older and have already had successful pregnancies.
-It’s rare for the same person to do both at this point, gestational surrogacy is a more streamlined and quicker process.
+It’s rare for the same person to do both at this point.
+Thus gestational surrogacy is a more streamlined and quicker process.

-Now that you’ve decided to proceed with gestational surrogacy there are some questions you need to ask the agency or medical center before you get started.
+Once you’ve decided to proceed with gestational surrogacy, there are some questions you need to ask the agency or medical center before you get started

-- What is your success rate for gestational surrogacy?
+- What is your success rate for gestational surrogacy process?

 - On the average, how many embryo transfers take on the first try?

 - Do you have former clients that I can talk to?

 - What kind of support services do you offer egg donors, surrogates and clients?

 - How are surrogates chosen for your program?

 - What kind of screening do the surrogates go through?